Functional Design Issues?

 Innovators in the design and use of all Thermal Spray Applications

-Thermal sprayed coatings can be an effective alternative to several surface treatments.
+Thermal sprayed coatings can be an effective alternative to several surface treatments and a environmentally-friendly alternative to plating.

 Thermal Spray can be a great way to cut costs, when trying mass produce a product.